tjeastmond/string-memory/README.md

 # Simple String Memory Assessment

 This is a cleaned up assessment I did recently.
-It was very simple project that we expanded on later.
+It a was very simple project that we expanded on later.

 ## The Original Ask